rodolfoholy/web-luma-playwright/README.md

 `
 robot ./tests/
 `

+* To execute the automation, by default, the code is configured to run the automation on Google Chrome.
+If you need to change the browser being used, use the following commands:

+For Firefox: `robot -v browser:firefox ./tests/`
+For Safari: `robot -v browser:webkit ./tests/`

 *	To execute all scenarios and generate a report with screenshots, we use the following code: